tikv/tikv/docs/adopters.md

 # TiKV Adopters

-This is a list of TiDB adopters in various industries.
+This is a list of TiKV adopters in various industries.

 |Company| Industry| Success Story|
 | --- | --- | --- |